Bios-Marcel/cordless/README.md

 Cordless has a very basic scripting interface that exposes predefined events.
-Scripts can simply be dumped into the subfolder `scripts` of the cordless config folder.
+Scripts can simply be dumped into the subfolder `scripts` of the cordless configuration folder.

 An example can be found here:
 [Kaomoji](https://github.com/Bios-Marcel/cordless-kaomoji)

 ## Contributing

 All kinds of contributions are welcome.
-Wether it's correcting typos, fixing bugs, adding features or whatever else might be good for the project.
+Whether it's correcting typos, fixing bugs, adding features or whatever else might be good for the project.
 If you want to contribute code, please create a new branch and commit only changes relevant to your planned pull request onto that branch.
 This will help isolating new changes and make merging those into `master` easier.

 I also encourage you to report anything you deem a bug, because that means that there might problems with the UX that could still be worked on.
-Obivously feature requests are welcome as well, no matter if those are features that the official discord client has or not.
+Obviously feature requests are welcome as well, no matter if those are features that the official discord client has or not.